-- Name A human-readable identifier for the condition. - Apply If The logical expression to execute in VCL to determine the if condition resolves as True or False. - Priority A number used to determine the order in which multiple conditions execute.
+- a Name A human-readable identifier for the condition. - an Apply If statement The logical expression to execute in VCL to determine if condition resolves as True or False. - the Priority A number used to determine the order in which multiple conditions execute.
 Lower numbers execute first.